 This extract of Artistic Athens from the Lonely Planet book Culture Trails on Greece Travel Secrets takes visitors on a journey through the artistic side of Athens – and beyond - over a millennium.

-Culture Trails is a handsome coffee-table book, and we hope to be reviewing it soon.
+Culture Trails is a handsome coffee-table book, and we've reviewed it fully here.
 Till then, Greece Travel Secrets is delighted to have this extract from the excellent essay on Artistic Athens.
 To whet your appetite for the book, here are some of the other highlights:

 • On a Classical High in Vienna

 • Confronting Soviet Ghosts in Bulgaria

 • Literary Paris through the Eyes of Hemingway

 • Traditional Music in the Wild West, Ireland